Designing Disaggregated Evaluations of AI Systems: Choices, Considerations, and Tradeoffs: Choices, Considerations, and Tradeoffs

-The flexibility afforded by collecting new data directly from data subjects means that it is possible to ensure sufficient representation of the groups of interest---even if those groups are based on factors that are rare or on multiple factors---and to ask data subjects to self-report group membership.
-That said, we note that it is important to make sure that the data collection mechanisms are sufficiently inclusive of the groups of interest.
-For example, \citet{PBKM21} found that many people with disabilities were unable to capture and upload video or speech samples.
-It is also possible to account for additional factors by holding their values constant or by treating them as if they were an additional focus of the evaluation.
-And, in either case, data points can be labeled so as to indicate the values of the additional factors.
+The flexibility afforded by collecting new data directly from data subjects means that it is possible to ensure sufficient data about the groups of interest---even if those groups are intersectional or rare---and to ask data subjects about their group membership.
+However, we note that it is important to make sure that the data collection mechanisms are sufficiently inclusive of the groups of interest.
+For example, \citet{PBKM21} found that many people with disabilities were unable to capture and upload video or speech samples that could improve system performance for people with similar disabilities.
+It is also possible to account for additional factors by holding their values constant or by considering a range of values for each such factor.
+And, in either case, the data points can be labeled so as to indicate the values of the additional factors.
+New datasets created by collecting data directly from data subjects are therefore most capable of supporting confirmatory evaluations.
 Finally, this approach also provides complete control over licensing, and makes it easy to request data subjects' consent and to compensate them fairly for contributing their data.
-However, despite these numerous advantages, this approach also places a greater burden on members of the groups of interest by requiring their active participation in the evaluation as data subjects---itself a form of injustice.\looseness=-1
+For example, Facebook AI released a dataset of videos featuring paid actors who had agreed to participate and had explicitly provided labels indicating their age and gender~\cite{facebookdata}.
+However, as explained by \citet{raji2020saving}, this approach may place a greater burden on members of already disadvantaged groups by requiring their participation as data subjects---itself a form of injustice.\looseness=-1